RizkiTriamadewa/RizkiTriamadewa/README.md

 ### 👨‍💻 About Me
 * 🤖 Passionate about robotics, microcontrollers, and IoT development.
-* 🛠️ Currently developing **robotpadi** and exploring new hardware integrations on my Ubuntu setup.
+* 🛠️ Currently developing and exploring new hardware integrations on my Ubuntu setup.
 * 🛡️ Actively hunting bugs and participating in Vulnerability Disclosure Programs (VDP).

 ---